 When the Whole Thing Falls Apart…

 They installed the door in such a way that rain could blow over the top of it into the barn.
-The track and trim were also slapped together with little attention to detail.
+They also slapped the track and trim together with little attention to detail.
 The bottom track had just a metal channel with no guides, posts, or wheels to make the door run in the track.

 When Doors Are an Afterthought…

-One member was finishing out a metal workshop and needed a door with a good seal.
-He knew it would be important to keep dust from contaminating completed work that had been freshly painted.
+One member was finishing out a steel workshop and needed a door with a good seal.
+He knew it would be important to keep dust from contaminating freshly painted completed work.
 However, he was stuck for options.
 The sliding doors he investigated would leave a gap.
 There wasn’t enough room for an overhead door, and a swinging door would sag over a sloped driveway.

 Understand Your Door Options for Metal Buildings

-Steel buildings can be equipped with many different styles of doors.
+Contractors can equip steel buildings with many different styles of doors.
 A walk-in single or double door is a common choice.
 These doors swing outward and typically have a lever-style handle.
 They are available in wider widths than a residential door to accommodate large loads.
 This style of door is easy to equip with security hardware such as deadbolts.

 Overhead doors are a suitable choice for garages and other structures that require an even wider opening.
-If there are obstructions that would keep a swinging door from opening fully (or if the opening would be so wide that a swinging door would be too heavy), a roll up or sectional door can be used instead.
+If there are obstructions that would keep a swinging door from opening fully (or if the opening would be so wide that a swinging door would be too heavy), you can use a roll-up or sectional door instead.
 These can be manual or electric depending on the weight of the door and the level of convenience desired.

 Peak Steel can assist you in making the best selection for size, style, shape, and materials to suit your purposes.
 Contact our team today to get started on the design-build process!